 Therefore, don't be surprised when the deposit doesn't post on the same day.

 Another important thing to keep in mind is that even though the amount was posted to your account and accessible to you, it does not mean that the check has cleared.

-The actual transaction is a multistep process — heavily dependent on the paying institution — with several factors (like type of transaction and amount of deposit) that could possibly delay your bank from receiving the funds.
+The actual transaction is a multistep process -- heavily dependent on the paying institution -- with several factors (like type of transaction and amount of deposit) that could possibly delay your bank from receiving the funds.

 Generally if there are no issues, your credit union should receive the funds within five (5) business days, after which the check will clear.